 - Addressing Poverty

 - STEM Mentor Training

-In addition, Washington State University provides over 2,200 publications, numerous online educational opportunities, and other statewide educational programs and technical assistance from four Research and Extension Centers, 15 Academic Departments and six of WSU’s Academic Colleges.
+Washington State University provides over 2,200 publications, numerous online educational opportunities, and other statewide educational programs and technical assistance from four Research and Extension Centers, 15 Academic Departments and six of WSU’s Academic Colleges.

-In 2014, we celebrate the 100th anniversary of the Smith-Lever Act, which established the Cooperative Extension Service.
+In 2014, we celebrated the 100th anniversary of the Smith-Lever Act, which established the Cooperative Extension Service.
 The result of a unique educational partnership between the U.S. Department of Agriculture and the nation’s land-grant universities, Extension engages people, organizations and communities through programs to advance knowledge, economic well-being and quality of life by fostering inquiry, learning, and the application of research.